German revolutions of 1848–1849: Bavaria

 In Bavaria, King Ludwig I lost prestige because of his open relationship with his favourite mistress Lola Montez, a dancer and actress unacceptable to the aristocracy and the Church.
 She tried to launch liberal reforms through a Protestant prime minister, which outraged the state's Catholic conservatives.
 On 9 February, conservatives came out onto the streets in protest.
 This 9 February 1848, demonstration was the first in that revolutionary year.
 It was an exception among the wave of liberal protests.
 The conservatives wanted to be rid of Lola Montez, and had no other political agenda.
 Liberal students took advantage of the Lola Montez affair to stress their demands for political change.
 All over Bavaria, students started demonstrating for constitutional reform, just as students were doing in other cities.

 Ludwig tried to institute a few minor reforms but they proved insufficient to quell the storm of protests.
 On 16 March 1848, Ludwig I abdicated in favor of his eldest son Maximilian II.
 Ludwig complained that "I could not rule any longer, and I did not want to give up my powers.
 In order to not become a slave, I became a lord."
 Although some popular reforms were introduced, the government regained full control.

+Liechtenstein

+Encouraged by similar uprisings the same year, demonstrations emerged which caused increased opposition against the absolute monarchy of Aloys II.
+The aim of the revolution was to improve the economic and political situation of ordinary citizens in Liechtenstein, primarily fuelled by the worsening economy in the country in the years prior.
+On 22 March 1848, the people's committee appointed a three-person committee to lead the Liechtenstein revolutionary movement, which included Peter Kaiser, Karl Schädler and Ludwig Grass.
+Together, they managed to maintain order in Liechtenstein and formed a constitutional council.
+Liechtenstein was a member of the National Assembly in Frankfurt until April 1849.

+Following the revolution, a constitutional council was elected on 27 July 1848 in response to popular demand from the revolutionaries, of which Schädler was elected as its president.
+The primary task of the council was the creation the draft for a new Liechtenstein constitution, of which the work was done primarily by him and Michael Menzinger.
+The District Council was formed on 7 March 1849 with 24 elected representatives and acted as the first democratic representation in Liechtenstein, with Schädler was elected as District Administrator.
+However, after the failure of the German revolutions, Aloys II once again instated absolute power over Liechtenstein on 20 July 1852 and disbanded the district council.